yashar0x/XSS-Keylogger/README.md

 # XSS-Keylogger
-Simple script that sends every keypresses by victim to a simple Node.js app on attacker side
+Simple script that sends every keypresses by victim to a simple Node.js app on attacker side.

 # Usage
 ## Attacker Side: